Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even cuter than usual.

 When walking outside, it’s advisable for your baby to wear soft-soled shoes.

-As mentioned, shoes are designed to protect our feet, so given they may encounter sharp objects or dirt when walking outside, it’s safer to slip on a pair of shoes before heading out.
+As mentioned, shoes are designed to protect our feet, so given they may encounter sharp objects or dirt when walking outside, it’s safer to slip on a pair before heading out.

 But until your baby can walk confidently, it’s best to avoid hard soled and instead opt for soft-soled shoes.